Famous Books Written By Psychiatrists

 Quiet Your Mind and get to Sleep, by Drs.
 Colleen Carney and Rachel Manber

-Quiet Your Mind And Get To Sleep may be helpful for people who experience insomnia due to depression, anxiety, or chronic pain.
-It outlines cognitive behavioral therapy (CBT) techniques that may help you learn how to sleep, even when your body and mind seem to be fighting it.
+The book Quiet Your Mind And Get To Sleep may be helpful for people who experience insomnia due to depression, anxiety, or chronic pain.
+This book outlines cognitive behavioral therapy (CBT) techniques that may help you learn how to sleep, even when your body and mind seem to be fighting it.

-Allen Frances is a psychiatrist who served as the chairperson of the DSM-IV task force.
+Allen Frances is a psychiatrist and writer who served as the chairperson of the DSM-IV task force.
 The DSM-5 (Diagnostical and Statistical Manual for Mental Disorders) is the latest edition of this manual for psychiatrists to diagnose mental illness in patients.
 Saving Normal is about the role of psychiatry in modern times.
-It cautions readers about the use of the DSM-5 and the risk of labeling what may be everyday problems as a mental illness.
+This book cautions readers about the use of the DSM-5 and the risk of labeling what may be everyday problems as a psychological mental illness.

 Mad in America/Anatomy of an Epidemic, by Robert Whitaker

-In a later book, Anatomy of an Epidemic, Whitaker addresses a similar concern: The increase in diagnoses of mental health disorders.
+In a later book, Anatomy of an Epidemic, Whitaker writes about a similar concern: The increase in diagnoses of mental health disorders.
 This upsurge, he argues, has led to the inflation of government disability rolls (according to him, the number of people with a disability due to mental illness in the United States tripled in a 20-year period).
-Seeking to explain these phenomena, Whitaker highlights potential problems with the use of psychotropic drugs and, more broadly, the field of mental health.
+Seeking to explain these phenomena, Whitaker highlights potential problems with the use of psychotropic drugs and, more broadly, the fields of psychology and mental health.

 The Psychopath Test, by Jon Ronson